KarateMogens/PCPPExercises/Assignment 3/Week06 Exercises/solution.md

 #### Answer:

 > The execution time for the method countParallelNLocal is consistenly slightly faster than countParallelN (by about 5%). `CountParallelN` uses a shared, synchronized datastructure (`AtomicLong`) to store intermediate values.
 This also means that the `AtomicLong` will block threads from updating the variable at the same time, thus slowing down the program. `CountParallelNLocal` instead uses a datastructure that does not exclude threads from updating the values at the same time, thus avoiding interleavings where threads slow each other down.
-> We see the execution time for both methods converge around 8-threads, before the execution times start increasing again.
-We assume that the performance drops because the work to be carried out becomes too sub-divided, meaning that the overhead of starting up a thread or submitting a task to the threadpool, becomes too large relative to the work to be carried out.
+> We see the execution time for both methods converge around 8-threads, before the execution times start increasing again. ??We assume that the performance drops because the work to be carried out becomes too sub-divided, meaning that the overhead of starting up a thread or submitting a task to the threadpool, becomes too large relative to the work to be carried out.??

 2. Rewrite `TestCountPrimesthreads.java` using Futures for the tasks of each of the threads in part 1.
 Run your solutions and report results.
 How do they compare with the results from the version using threads?